Spawnova/ShinsImageScanClass/README.md

 ## Notes

-* Only for **AHK V1.1**, V2 is not supported!

 * When searching for images, using source files without transparency will generally be faster
 * Searching for all images such as ImageCount() etc. will take significantly longer when using color variance; when possible try to avoid using color variance if speed is a concern

-* I've only tested on my end and can confirm it works for me using 32/64 bit AHK V1.1 on windows 10
+* I've only tested on my end and can confirm it works for me using 32/64 bit AHK on windows 10
 * if it doesn't work for you let me know, I may be able to help, or may not just depends.

 ### Donations